emilgerz/react-apps/README.md

 ---

-## Gradient

-### Explanation

-This is one of the simpliest apps here.
-It paints background to gradient betwen selected colors in inputs. <br/>
-**Controlled inputs with linked neighbour-input, confirmation button, alert for bad causes.**

-### How it works

-It works pretty simple: we have two controlled inputs here and button, that applies gradient with two selected colors to the background – background color changes immediately.
-On the right side of inputs we have a color-inputs – you can pick color there, so on the left-side input it changes to the selected color.
-In simple words: theese inputs are linked to each other.

----

 ## Pokemons

 ### Explanation

 Simple game without logics: this app just shows you how do I handle fetching data by link. <br/>
-**GRID plate with little boxes, async state update, fetching data by url, pagination, count for caught pokemons, CSS Modules.**
+**GRID plate with little boxes, useCallback, memo API, async state update, fetching data by url, pagination, count for caught pokemons, CSS Modules.**

 ### How it works